This is a cross section view of the Liberdade.

 The Liberdade re-creation eventually became property of A. Dilorenzo.

-A web page about David Sinnett-Jones Cruise News about D.S.J.
+A web page about David Sinnett-Jones Cruise News about D.S.J. - - - the Cruise News website still exists (Feb.
+2018) but all reference to D. Sinnett-Jones is missing.

 A photo of this vessel is available on Bruce Roberts-Goodson web site.